Interview & Photos by Eilon Paz

 Back about a year ago, while shooting in LA, I was also working on a mixtape for Westelm’s Front & Main culture blog.
 One of my favorite mixtapes on the blog was by Jess, so I reached out to her and we scheduled a photo shoot for when I return to Brooklyn.

-A: Athanor-Graveyard, Phil Manzanera Remixes (so expensive, but so awesome), Laurie Spiegel The Expanding Universe reissue, To What a Strange Place Vol. 1 compilation by Mississippi Records, ready to get dark with the latest Death Waltz Horror soundtracks (mind blowing cover art), Affinity’s s/t reissue.
+Athanor-Graveyard, Phil Manzanera Remixes (so expensive, but so awesome), Laurie Spiegel The Expanding Universe reissue, To What a Strange Place Vol. 1 compilation by Mississippi Records, ready to get dark with the latest Death Waltz Horror soundtracks (mind blowing cover art), Affinity’s self-titled reissue.

 This In Harmony compilation series Sesame Street put out is a major influence on my childhood and the first records I owned.
 Major critter hang in the tub.